 “Well! how hard a mistress is that passion which seems to be more characteristic of liberty, I mean that for public preferment, for empire, for provinces; how imperious! how irresistible!
 It forced the men who thought themselves the greatest men in Rome to be slaves to Cethegus, a person not the most respectable, to send him presents, to wait upon him at nights at his house, to turn suitors, nay, supplicants to him.”

 So here is a scenario in which freemen behave like slaves to appease the preferences of another; that of this Cethegus character.
-In spending time currying the favors for another you neglect your own self-improvement, you relegate yourself not as your own independent person but as just someone else among the others standing in the shadow of your adored Adonis, as the appendage of his amongst the fanbase/groupies or as we say in Britain; you’re a tool!
-It’s just the way stoicism works, here you have a philosophy concerned with the self-improvement of the practitioner so don’t be surprised that it comes across as a tad bit too much individualistic!
+In spending time currying the favors for another you neglect your own self-improvement, you relegate yourself not as your own independent person but as just someone else among the others standing in the shadow of your adored Adonis.
+You become one of his appendages among his fanbase/groupies; you’re his tool!
+You see stoic philosophy is concerned with the self-improvement of the practitioner so don’t be surprised that it comes across as a tad bit individualistic!

 “But what shall I say when the sway of the passions is over, and when fear, another tyrant, springs out of the consciousness of their misdeeds?
 What a hard, what a wretched servitude is that, when they must be slaves to chattering boys; when all who seem to know any thing against them are feared as their masters.”

 Well once the deed is done and the passion of the moment runs its course then this fear, Cicero’s talking about, is the fear of the consequences, of the repercussions that may ensue.
-The problem here is the impulse won over the premeditations over the consequence; basically act first and reason later.
+The problem here is that impulse has won over reflection over the consequences; basically act first and reason later.

 As Cicero says the resulting tyrant after the passions is fear but, in addition, that is not the only emotion that can rise up out of our consciousness after the passions have passed.
-Guilt and regret are other tyrants that can accompany the aftermath of the passions, like a hangover after a long inebriation, these emotions are both crippling states of mind that can lay us low into a servile state; reason is the slave to the passions to paraphrase David Hume.
+Guilt and regret are other tyrants that can accompany the aftermath of the passions, like a hangover after a long inebriation, these emotions are both crippling states of mind that can lay us low into a servile state; reason becomes the slave to the passions and we find ourselves in a worse off condition because of it.

 I’m reluctant to speculate but, I wonder what in Cicero’s life made him talk about ‘the chattering boys’ and their (mental) slavery to them?
-Did he observe another being tormented by ‘the chattering boys’ who possessed illicit information or did Cicero himself was the recipient of such mischief?
+Did he observe another being tormented by ‘the chattering boys’ who possessed illicit information or was Cicero himself the recipient of such mischief?
 We will never know.
-On this though, whether its ‘chattering boys’ or chattering adults alone is not the issue, it’s an issue if they have personal information that can be used against you to cause you to fear them as if they were your masters; Cicero is talking about blackmail and that is to the point.
-Blackmail makes mental slavery of you
+On this though, whether its ‘chattering boys’ or chattering adults alone is not the issue, it’s an issue if they have personal information that can be used against you to cause you to fear them as if they were your masters; Cicero is talking about blackmail and that is to the point; blackmail is mental slavery.

 “Every terror of a weak, a mean, and a dastardly soul is slavery.”